Bench-amblee/solar_power_prediction_model/README.md

 **Goal**

 After analyzing this data we should be able to:
-- Predict how much power the plant should generate throughout one day given known weather data
+- Predict how much power the plant should generate throughout one day, one month, or one year given previous weather data
 - Determine whether or not a certain array of panels is properly functioning and be able to identify poorly performing panels
 - Test our prediction against the real data to determine its accuracy